hurmpf/hurmpf-webapp-template/README.md

 # hurmpf-webapp-template

-Template for a simple Web Application, using some PHP back-office
+Template for a simple Web Application, using some PHP back-office.
+/!\ Work in progress /!\

 ## Features

 - Single Page Application,using JS to dynamically show blocks
 - Offline caching using Service Workers, or ApplicationCache on older browsers
 - Loading screen
+- Notifications
 - Utility functions

 ## Details